*This explainer was updated on February 1, 2023*

 Peak Months for Border Arrivals (FY 2000 – FY 2021)

 In addition to expected seasonal increases, the lifting of Title 42 is expected to spur additional migration at the border, at least initially, for multiple reasons.
 Some number of individuals previously turned away under Title 42 may attempt to cross again to assert legal requests for asylum and other protections.
-These migrants will be processed under Title 8, with some receiving the chance to move forward with asylum claims and others deported.
+These migrants will be likely processed under Title 8, with some receiving the chance to move forward with asylum claims and others deported.

 The National Immigration Forum would like to thank policy intern Ben Ginsburg Hix for his contributions to this resource.